sergiobayona/easy_talk/README.md

 In the example above, the `define_schema` method is used to add a description and a title to the schema document.
 The `property` method is used to define the properties of the schema document.
 The `property` method accepts the name of the property as a symbol, the type, which can be a generic Ruby type or a [Sorbet type](https://sorbet.org/docs/stdlib-generics), and a hash of constraints as options.

+## Why Sortbet-style types?

+Ruby does not have a way to define complex types like `Array[String]` or `Array[Integer]`.
+Sorbet-style types provide a way to define these complex types.
+EasyTalk uses Sorbet-style types to define the property types.

 ## Property Constraints

 Property constraints are type-dependent.
 Refer to the [CONSTRAINTS.md](CONSTRAINTS.md) file for a list of constraints supported by the JSON Schema generator.